Curfew: Juvenile curfews

 Some cities make it illegal for a business owner, operator, or any employee to knowingly allow a minor to remain in the establishment during curfew hours.
 A business owner, operator, or any employee may be also subject to fines.

 A 2011 UC-Berkeley study looked at the 54 larger U.S. cities that enacted youth curfews between 1985 and 2002 and found that arrests of youths affected by curfew restrictions dropped almost 15% in the first year and approximately 10% in following years.
 However, not all studies agree with the conclusion that youth curfew laws actually reduce crime, and many studies find no benefit or sometimes even the opposite.
 For example, one 2016 systematic review of 12 studies on the matter found that the effect on crime is close to zero, and can perhaps even backfire somewhat.

 There are also concerns about racial profiling.
-In response to concerns about racial profiling, Montgomery County, Maryland passed a limited curfew, which would permit police officers to arrest juveniles in situations that appear threatening.
+In response to concerns about racial profiling, Montgomery County, Maryland, passed a limited curfew, which would permit police officers to arrest juveniles in situations that appear threatening.

 Mall curfews

 Many malls in the United States have policies that prohibit minors under a specified age from entering the mall after specified times, unless they are accompanied by a parent or another adult or are working at the mall during curfew times.
 Such policies are known as mall curfews.
-The Youth Supervision Policy, requires all minors visiting Mall after 3 p.m. to be accompanied by someone 21 or older.
+For example, the Mall of America's Youth Supervision Policy, requires all minors visiting Mall after 4 p.m. to be accompanied by someone 21 or older.
 One adult can chaperone up to four minors.
-The policy is part of the mall’s broader security program, which includes the addition of metal detectors, more patrols and a K-9 unit.
+The policy is part of the mall's broader security program, which includes the addition of metal detectors, more patrols and a K-9 unit.
 Malls that have policies prohibiting unaccompanied minors at any time are known as parental escort policies.